ufz/ogs/web/content/docs/userguide/process-dependent-configuration/Multiphase_Flow_Overview.md

 +++

-As of November 2021, there are three implemented processes in OGS6 that are able to simulate the multiphase flow and transport phenomena in porous media.
-An overview of the process-specific features is given in the following table.
-Currently all processes assume two-phase flow.
+This documentation gives an overview of the multiphase flow processes (except `TH2M`) in OGS6.
+Currently all processes assume two-phase flow (The `Richards Flow` process is not considered as a "two-phase flow" process since the gas phase is assumed static).
+A comparison of the process-specific features is listed in the following table.

 | Feature | `TwoPhaseFlowWithPP` | `TwoPhaseFlowWithPrho` | `ThermalTwoPhaseFlowWithPP` |
 |---|---|---|---|